23 Writing Tips For Bloggers Who Think They Can’t Write!

 When you find writing you enjoy, examine the structure and the words.

-How can you use the writers strategy in your own writing?
+Can you use that writers approach in your writing?

 14) Read out loud what you write!

-In short, if your writing is hard to speak, what makes you think it’s going to be easy to read?
+In short, if your writing is hard to speak, what makes you think it will be easy to read?

 Reading out loud is a great way to discover mistakes and make further improvements.